Craig B. Allen: Post-Consular Career

-In July 2018, the US-China Business Council named Allen to succeed John Frisbie as their President.
+In July 2018, the US-China Business Council (USCBC) named Allen to succeed John Frisbie as their president.

 In July 2022, Allen helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.-China relations.

+In 2024, Allen announced plans to step down as USCBC president by the end of the year.
+Sean Stein was named as his successor.

+In January 2025, the Cohen Group announced that Allen will join as a senior counselor in February 2025.